-What To Look For In President Trump's Tax Returns – If We Ever See Them
+What To Look For In President Trump's Tax Returns — If We Ever See Them

 Trump has a lot of business dealings, and that likely means a lot of documents, Hoopes said.

-"You and I file a tax return and it might be a dozen, two dozen, three dozen pages."
-He said.
-"There are over 500 entities in the Donald Trump Organization.
-So this is gonna be a big, messy thing if it ever comes out – just what is a Donald Trump tax return, is kind of an open question?"
+"You and I file a tax return, and it might be a dozen, two dozen, three dozen pages," he said.
+"There are over 500 entities in the ...
+Trump Organization.
+So this is gonna be a big, messy thing if it ever comes out.
+Just what is a Donald Trump tax return is kind of an open question."

 The details of Trump's income may be obscured by complex legal relationships between Trump's companies and his business partnerships, said Annette Nellen, a professor of accounting and an expert in tax law at San Jose State University.

 "You can't always get a lot of detail.
-You're getting more, what's their type of income, what are the types of expenses that they had," Nellen said. "...Did they have losses?
+You're getting more, what's their type of income, what are the types of expenses that they had," Nellen said.
+"Did they have losses?
 What are these losses from?"

-It also may be difficult to tell whether a business loss is the result of poor management, or a typical cost of doing business, such as real estate depreciation or maintenance expenses, she said.
+It also may be difficult to tell whether a business loss is the result of poor management or a typical cost of doing business, such as real estate depreciation or maintenance expenses, she said.

 But there could be clues about Trump's overall financial situation, Nellen said.
-She tells her students to look at presidential candidates' tax records and notice how both their income and their marginal rate of taxation compare to those of average Americans.
+She tells her students to look at presidential candidates' tax records and notice how both their income and their marginal rate of taxation compare with those of average Americans.

-"Compared to the rest of the population are they at the top?"
-Nellen said. "...I think it's helping you know where they fit among all taxpayers."
+"Compared to the rest of the population, are they at the top?"
+Nellen said.
+"I think it's helping you know where they fit among all taxpayers."

 Has Trump done anything illegal?

-Maybe, but the tax records alone probably won't show that, according to Jeff Hoopes at UNC.
+Maybe, but the tax records alone probably won't show that, according to Hoopes.

 "If your goal with Donald Trump's tax return is to find something he did wrong with his taxes, it's not gonna be easy — at all," Hoopes said.

-Hoopes said it's likely that, as President Trump has claimed, he's already been audited repeatedly by the Internal Revenue Service – a process that involves producing many more records than a typical tax return would include.
+Hoopes said it's likely that, as Trump has claimed, he has already been audited repeatedly by the IRS — a process that involves producing many more records than a typical tax return would include.

 "So absent that ability to ask Donald Trump for more information, it's not clear we'd learn a whole lot," Hoopes said.

-Trump's tax records could point to some of the organizations and individuals he's done business with, "but you're not going to find the name of every vendor or contractor that he's written a check for," said Deidre Liedel, an accounting professor at the University of Toledo.
+Trump's tax records could point to some of the organizations and individuals he has done business with, "but you're not going to find the name of every vendor or contractor that he's written a check for," said Deidre Liedel, an accounting professor at the University of Toledo.

 She said the tax returns could point to potential legal problems, but they contain limited amounts of documentation.

 "To think that they're going to find a trail of information that supports an illegal activity simply by looking at the tax returns, I think, is an erroneous assumption," Liedel said.
-"Realistically they are looking for the ability to go deeper into his documentation."
+"Realistically, they are looking for the ability to go deeper into his documentation."

 Prosecutors likely will be looking at information related to any dealings with foreign entities.

 "He has made some pretty definitive statements about his relationship, for example, with Russia," Hoopes said.
-"If it turns out...he has some kind of financial holdings, or assets in a financial institution in Russia, that might contradict what he's said about his relationship with Russia."
+"If it turns out ... he has some kind of financial holdings, or assets in a financial institution in Russia, that might contradict what he's said about his relationship with Russia."

 How much money does he give away?

-Many famously wealthy Americans also are known for their charitable giving, said Kelly Richmond Pope at DePaul – think Bill Gates and Warren Buffet, for example.
+Many famously wealthy Americans also are known for their charitable giving, said Pope, of DePaul University.
+Think Bill Gates and Warren Buffett, for example.
 She's curious about Trump's history of philanthropy.

-"We live in a time when we are very intrigued by wealthy individuals," she said. "...I think a lot of time when people tout their wealth, one of the things that you may be interested in is, 'How much are you giving?'"
+"We live in a time when we are very intrigued by wealthy individuals," she said.
+"I think a lot of time when people tout their wealth, one of the things that you may be interested in is, how much are you giving?"

 Politics